 It has been proven that 99% of stock pickers can't pick trends.
-Markets may be volatile, but our scientific approach is one we share with a select group of international firms passionate about best practice to long term performance.
+Markets may be volatile, but our scientific approach is one we share with a select group of international firms that are passionate about best practice and long term performance.

-Because of this, many funds we have access to are not available to the retail public.
-We do not wish to be influenced by "hot money" (money that goes in and out, is volatile and therefore requires a fund to have a high cash holding).
-Once you take the heat factor out of the equation, you can commit to a specific, long term investment philosophy generating higher returns, without the distraction and cost of chopping and changing characteristics of many retail funds.
+As a result of this, many funds we have access to are not available to the retail public.
+We do not wish to be influenced by "hot money" (money that goes in and out, is volatile, and therefore requires a fund to have a high cash holding).
+Once you take the heat factor out of the equation, you can commit to a specific, long term investment philosophy, which will generate higher returns without the distraction and cost of the chopping and changing characteristics that many retail funds have.

-At Bradley Nuttall we believe these characteristics are the direct result of the talented, professional team that we have built, the skills and expertise that we bring to our clients, and our unwavering focus on our clients' needs.
-It is these hard-won, and possibly all-too-rare, qualities, consistently applied over many years, that have made Bradley Nuttall today's leading independent wealth management firm.
-Meet our wealth management advisors to appreciate the breadth and depth of talent at Bradley Nuttall.
+At Bradley Nuttall we believe these characteristics are a direct result of the talented, professional team that we have built, the skills and expertise that we bring to our clients, and our unwavering focus on our clients' needs.
+It is these hard-won and possibly all-too-rare qualities, consistently applied over many years, that have made Bradley Nuttall today's leading independent wealth management firm.
+Meet our wealth management advisers to appreciate the breadth and depth of talent at Bradley Nuttall.

 Substantiated financial advice

-As an independent firm Bradley Nuttall has invested heavily, over many years, to develop a world-class investment solution and deep expertise in every facet of wealth management, from retirement planning and philanthropy, to complicated estate planning.
+As an independent firm, Bradley Nuttall has invested heavily and over many years, alongside deep expertise, to develop a world-class investment solution in every facet of wealth management - from retirement planning and philanthropy, to complicated estate planning.